sparkflows/sparkflows-docs/docs/azure/adls-integration.rst

    :align: center
    :width: 40%

-In storage account, add the role to provide the access to Azure-VM with below role
+In storage account, add the role to provide the access to Azure-VM with needed access
 ------------------------------------------------------------------------------

 .. figure:: ../_assets/configuration/storage.PNG